Text

 Things that will cause over-extraction (and the yucky burned taste):

 - When the steam/water is not forced through the beans fast enough.
 Depending on the grind type, there is an ideal brew time.
 Over brew and you over extract.
 This almost always happens because the tamp (that's the pressing of the ground beans into the holder) is too firm - so the barista has either put too much coffee into the holder, or has put the right amount but has stamped it down way too hard.
 This then means that the water can't get through the coffee as quickly as it should.
+Ideally, a shot needs to be timed and the barista needs to measure how heavy the tamp is compared to how fine the beans are grinding at that moment.

 - Another issue is that the group head (the coffee holder goes in here) gets very hot, and if the grinds are left in there too long it will adversely affect temperature.